First Minister of Scotland: Cabinet appointments

-Following their appointment, the first minister may then nominate ministers to sit in the Scottish Cabinet and junior ministers to form the Scottish Government.
+Following their appointment, the first minister then nominates ministers to sit in the Scottish Cabinet and junior ministers to form the Scottish Government.
 They are then formally elected by the Scottish Parliament.
 Ministers hold office at His Majesty's Pleasure and may be removed from office, at any time, by the first minister.
 The first minister also has the power to appoint the law officers and chief legal officers of the Scottish Government – the lord advocate and the solicitor general but only with the support of the Scottish Parliament.